CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 3HB is a distinctive bioprocess compound that is difficult to obtain from chemosynthesis processes.

-3HB, which is synthesized within the human body, has various bioactive functions, so it is hoped that it will eventually be possible to use it for new biological functions.
+3HB has drawn public attention as a process of ketogenesis.
+It is synthesized within the human body and has various bioactive functions, so it is hoped that it will eventually be possible to use it for new biological functions.
 And due to its chemical structure, 3HB is also expected to have potential as a material capable of reducing the environmental impact of medicines, food products, and biodegradable plastics by being used as a new raw material for biodegradable polymers or as a polymer additive.

 The bioprocess we developed employs a unique type of Halomonadaceae bacteria identified by the National Institute of Advanced Industrial Science and Technology.
 Aerobic fermentation is used to cause biopolyester (PHB) to accumulate in the cells, after which a switch is made to anaerobic fermentation (culturing the microorganism in the absence of oxygen).
 This causes the PHB accumulated in the cells to hydrolyze and be released from the bacteria as 3HB.